micfrost/hotelmanager-frontend/README.md

 # Hotel Management Application

 ## Introduction
-Welcome to the repository for the Hotel Management Application, designed exclusively for the "eXXellent Nights!" hotel.
+Welcome to the repository for the Hotel Management Application, designed exclusively for the hotel.
 This application streamlines hotel operations by providing a robust platform for managing hotel rooms and enhancing guest service efficiency.

 ## Technology Stack
 This application leverages a modern tech stack to ensure a smooth, responsive experience: